elecasali/Software_exam/README.md

 ```
 defines a function that builds and returns a U-Net model, which takes as input `input_shape=(64, 64, 1)`, a tensor with dimension 64x64 and 1 channel (grayscale image).

-In the *Encoder* section we create an input layer with the specified shape for the model and then we apply Convolution + MaxPooling for three times
+In the *Encoder* section, an input layer with the specified shape is created for the model, followed by the application of Convolution and MaxPooling operations three times in sequence.

 ```python
 inputs = Input(shape=input_shape)